Azaz: Syrian civil war

 On 19 July 2012, during the Syrian civil war, rebels opposed to the Syrian government succeeded in capturing the town.
 The town is highly valued as a logistical supply route close to the Turkish–Syrian border.

 The Islamic State of Iraq and the Levant took control of Azaz in October 2013, but withdrew from the city in February 2014 after having been cut off from the rest of its territory.

 Following the departure of ISIL, Azaz was left under the control of Northern Storm, a brigade under the authority of the Islamic Front, nominally a part of the Free Syrian Army (FSA) at that time.
 A Sharia Committee was responsible for the administration of sharia law, and was policed by the Northern Storm brigade.
 A Civil Council governed the field of public services.
 During its northern offensive in 2015, ISIL approached Azaz, but fell short of directly assaulting the city; taking Kafra and surrounding territory.
 While regular ISIL forces were finally expelled from the Aleppo Governorate in October 2016, the January 2017 Azaz bombing was attributed to ISIL.

 In January 2015, al-Nusra Front had a limited presence in the town and controlled one mosque.
-By October 2015, the control of the town was shared between Nusra and a brigade of the FSA.
+By October 2015, the control of the town was shared between Al-Nusra and a brigade of the FSA.

-Turkey began organising Turkmen militia bases in Azaz during the People's Protection Units (YPG) advance against ISIL in 2015, in order to prevent the YPG obtaining a land bridge between the Afrin and Kobanî Cantons.
+Turkey began organising Turkmen militia bases in Azaz during the People's Protection Units (YPG) advance against rebels in February 2016, in order to prevent the Kurdish YPG from obtaining a land bridge between the Afrin and Kobanî Cantons.
 The Turkish government declared Azaz to be a "red line" which Kurdish forces must not cross.
 Azaz became one of the first towns to come under the Turkish occupation of northern Syria during the 2016 Operation Euphrates Shield.
 By late 2017, Azaz was the headquarters of the Syrian Interim Government.